-RtI/MTSS Concerns: Reliability across CBM "equivalent" reading passages Christ & Ardoin, 2009); reliability of R-CBM "trend" (slope of trendline) with too few data points (Ardoin et. al, 2013)
+RtI/MTSS Concerns: Reliability across CBM "equivalent" reading passages Christ & Ardoin, 2009), reliability of R-CBM "trend" (slope of trendline) with too few data points (Ardoin et. al, 2013)

-- Measurement error is acknowledged as real, but we almost never take it into account when making decisions $\,$ - EG: Ratings of wine on 100-pt. scale leads to wines scoring "91" being purchased many times more frequently than wines scoring "87" (despite meaningless differences in quality)... and this effect occurs only when numeric ratings are used!
-A standard error of measurement of 4/-2 pts. at the 95% confidence level means that, if a test were repeated a large number of times, 95% of the time, the score would fall between 4/- 2 pts. of the current obtained score...
-AND, in 5% of those repeated administrations, the result would fall outside that range. - We also make many judgments based on far fewer data points than would be needed for a reliable sample ... - A data point might represent the mean or an outlier, and we have no way of knowing which.
+- Measurement error is acknowledged as real, but we make decisions with too little regard for error - EG: Ratings of wine on 100-pt. scale means that wines scoring "g1" are far more popular than wines scoring "8", 'ranslating to meaningful differences in sales (despite meaningless differences in quality) in this \$20 billion annual business!
+(And this effect occurs only when numeric ratings are used) - A standard error of measurement of 4/- 3 pts. at the 95% confidence level means that, if a test were repeated a large number of times, 95% of the time, the score would fall between 4/- 3 pts. of the current obtained score ...
+AND, in 5% of those repeated administrations, the result would fall outside that range. - We also make many judgments based on far fewer data points than would be needed for a reliable sample... a data point might represent the mean or an outlier, and we have no way of knowing which.
 So it is important to know how widely the data in the distribution vary from the mean (standard deviation), as well as the standard error of measurement.